-We develop enabling technologies for circular carbon engineering.
+We develop enabling technologies for carbon neutrality.
 Our research places strong emphasis on the inherent scalability of carbon-neutral technologies and focuses on designing materials and systems with potential for industry-scale deployment.

 To enable sustainable energy systems, we develop technologies for the production of fuels such as hydrogen and ammonia.
 We design metal- and oxide-based electrocatalysts for ambient-temperature and high-temperature water electrolysis, and demonstrate their operation in device-level electrochemical platforms, including polymer electrolyte membrane cells and solid oxide cells.